 Next, you will add your hooks.
 We used self stick hooks but you can also use the screw on type depending on how much work you want to do.

 Finally, add some grosgrain ribbon or whatever ribbon you happen to have on hand.
-I make pretty hair clips for my girls so we always have lots of ribbon on hand.

 Using your hot glue gun, add some glue to the back of the plaque on the places you would like to add the ribbon.